Vitamins for eye health

 However, if we don’t provide our bodies with the right nutrients, our body’s capability to deal with this is diminished.
 Our eyes are just one part of the body that can be damaged by these free radicals, causing ageing to accelerate and also affecting how well the body can absorb vitamins and minerals.

-Eating a range of different fruit and vegetables, focusing on all colours, will ensure you’re getting your daily necessary intake of micronutrients to help support not only your eye health, but your overall health and wellbeing.
+Eating a range of different fruit and vegetables, focusing on different colours, will ensure you’re getting your daily necessary intake of micronutrients to help support not only your eye health, but your overall health and wellbeing.

 Vitamin C and E